globocom/prettylog/README.md

       padding: <int>
       color:   <list of int>

-Cada chave configura a formatação de um campo do log, e o significado de cada propriedade é descrito abaixo:

-- **key**: Nome do campo a ser extraído do log da aplicação.
-- **visible**: Flag indicando se o campo será exibido pela ferramenta.
-- **padding**: Quantidade de espaços em branco a serem adicionados à direita do texto do campo.
+Each key configures the formatting of a log field, and the meaning of each property is described below:

+- **key**:Name of the field to extract from the application log.
+- **visible**: Flag indicating if the field will be displayed by the tool.
+- **padding**: Amount of whitespace to add to the right of the field text.
-- **color/colors**: Atributos de cor usados para colorir o texto do campo.
-Até 3 valores podem ser informados (foreground, background e effects), de acordo com a [tabela para cores ASCII](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
+- **color/colors**: Color attributes used to color the field text.
+Up to 3 values can be entered (foreground, background e effects), according to [tabela para cores ASCII](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).

-## Utilização com outras ferramentas de linha de comando

-Prettylog pode ser utilizado em conjunto com outras ferramentas de procesamento de output, como o `grep`.
-Entretanto, para que a formatação da saída seja feita corretamente, é necessário desligar qualquer buffer que não seja por linha.
-Por exemplo, com o `grep` basta utilizar a opção `--line-buffered`:
+## Using with other command-line tools

+Prettylog can be used in conjunction with other output processing tools such as `grep`. however, For the formatting of the output to be done correctly, it is necessary to turn off any non-line buffer.
+For example, with `grep` just use the option `--line-buffered`:

     app | grep --line-buffered -v debug | prettylog

-Se a ferramenta fizer uso de um buffer e não fornecer uma forma nativa de desligá-lo, tente usar o [stdbuff](https://www.gnu.org/software/coreutils/manual/html_node/stdbuf-invocation.html).
+If the tool makes use of a buffer and does not provide a native way to turn it off, try using the
+[stdbuff](https://www.gnu.org/software/coreutils/manual/html_node/stdbuf-invocation.html).